AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

     By default, a StateController is reset to its initial state after the victim (= the machine) of its assigned feature has ended a failure, i.e. it's been repaired.
     This behavior can be deactivated through the "reset_distributions" parameter of Feature.

-ContinuosNormalDistribution
+ContinuousNormalDistribution
 ............................

 SimpleStateController is very generic by simply retrieving the element in the states list that is determined by boundaries.
-ContinuosNormalDistribution is a more specialized StateController.
+ContinuousNormalDistribution is a more specialized StateController.
 It is specifically designed for Features that are generated using a Gaussian distribution.
-In ContinuosNormalDistribution, we assume that wear immediately influences the underlying probability distribution, even if it's by a very small amount.
+In ContinuousNormalDistribution, we assume that wear immediately influences the underlying probability distribution, even if it's by a very small amount.
 We model this by adding a certain amount (mean_change_per_step) in each production step to the mean of the normal distribution.
 Additionally, the break point mechanic from SimpleStateController is still present.
 However, it's now simplified such that the normal distribution after the defect occurred is only defined by a mean and STD: